redpesk-common/modbus-binding/docs/3-configuration.md

 ## API usage

 Modbus binding creates one verb per sensor.
 By default each sensor verb is prefixed by the RTU uid.
+There can be multiple RTUs per configuration file, the JSON `modbus` value has to be an array of objects instead of just one object.
+See [this config](https://github.com/redpesk-industrial/modbus-binding/tree/master/config-samples/example-multiple-rtus-same-link.json) for an example.

 The [config-samples](https://github.com/redpesk-industrial/modbus-binding/tree/master/config-samples) directory contains multiple examples.
 [eastron-sdm72d.json](https://github.com/redpesk-industrial/modbus-binding/blob/master/config-samples/eastron-sdm72d.json) uses serial Modbus, the others use Ethernet